Intrum uudistuu

 Do we process any sensitive personal data?

 However, it may be in your best interest to inform us of personal circumstances affecting on your ability to repay or a social force majeure to performance.
 This will allow us to take reasonable steps to accommodate your needs or requirements such as allowing sufficient breaks in your payment arrangement, providing breathing space to seek free independent debt advice, or adjusting your payment arrangement.
-Apart from social force majeure we will not record any sensitive personal data in our IT systems.
+Except in cases of social force majeure we will not record any sensitive personal data in our IT systems.

 We use this information to help you.
 Data is stored as long as it is necessary for this purpose or until data processing is necessary to present or defend in legal claims.